-The Armory Atelier: A Special Opportunity for High School Art Students
+The Armory Atelier: A Special Opportunity for High School Students

 The New-York Historical Society would like to share its rich art historical exhibitions with talented high school art students interested in pursuing advanced study in the visual arts and/or art history.
 Through this 10-week program, high school students create original works of art inspired by the techniques used by artists represented in the exhibition to be used in their senior art portfolios.

-The Atelier program will further develop the skills and knowledge of a talented group of New York City high school art students, selected through a competitive application process.
-We are seeking students who share a passion for the visual arts and/or art history and plan on advanced study.
+The Atelier program develops the skills and knowledge of a talented group of New York City high school art students, selected through a competitive application process.
+The program is developed for students who share a passion for the visual arts and/or art history and plan on advanced study.
 The ultimate goal of participation in the Atelier Program is the creation of work worthy of inclusion in students’ portfolios for their post-secondary applications.

 The Armory Atelier includes: